victortizs/victortizs/README.md

 Right now I’m using free available content from places like Microsoft or Youtube (to name some) to get my cheese, and I'll be using Git for sure. 🌱

-If you need and want someone to collaborate on your project, especially if involves learning material, I could be your guy. 💞️
+If you need and want someone to collaborate on your project, especially if involves learning material, I could be the one. 💞️

 If that's the case, reach out to me at my [blog](https://estudianteporahora.com/) or [email](mailto:victortizs@outlook.com). 📫